jonaheinke/sims-3-clear-cache/README.md

 Planned:
 - Can't detect the game folders automatically.
 Currently they have to be set manually.
-- Can't detect the installed expansion packs.
-It would disable the unavailable expansion and stuff checkbox options.
-- Can't detect if Cache files are present.
-It would disable the unavailable cache clearing options.

 Waiting list:
 - The main menu logo is still the latest installed expansion or stuff pack logo.